Patients with hypothalamic-pituitary lesions generally present with some combination of

 Hyposecretion of anterior lobe hormones (hypopituitarism Generalized Hypopituitarism Generalized hypopituitarism refers to endocrine deficiency syndromes due to partial or complete loss of anterior lobe pituitary function.
 Various clinical features occur depending on the specific... read more ) may be generalized, usually due to a pituitary tumor, or is idiopathic or may involve the selective loss of one or a few pituitary hormones.

 Vasopressin (antidiuretic hormone [ADH])

 In women, oxytocin causes myoepithelial cells of the breast and myometrial cells of the uterus to contract.
 Oxytocin is present in men but has no proven function.

-Deficiency of vasopressin results in central diabetes insipidus Central Diabetes Insipidus Diabetes insipidus results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder (central diabetes insipidus) or from resistance of the kidneys... read more .
-Excess vasopressin secretion results in the syndrome of inappropriate ADH secretion Syndrome of inappropriate antidiuretic hormone secretion (SIADH) Hyponatremia is decrease in serum sodium concentration 136 mEq/L ( 136 mmol/L) caused by an excess of water relative to solute.
-Common causes include diuretic use, diarrhea, heart failure, liver... read more (SIADH).
+Deficiency of vasopressin results in arginine vasopressin deficiency (central diabetes insipidus) ArginineVasopressin Deficiency (Central Diabetes Insipidus) Arginine vasopressin deficiency (central diabetes insipidus) results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder.
+Polyuria and polydipsia... read more .
+Excess vasopressin secretion results in the syndrome of inappropriate ADH secretion Syndrome of inappropriate antidiuretic hormone secretion (SIADH) Hyponatremia is decrease in serum sodium concentration < 136 mEq/L (< 136 mmol/L) caused by an excess of water relative to solute.
+Common causes include diuretic use, diarrhea, heart failure... read more (SIADH).